mmdevcodes/a11y-slider/README.md

 # A11Y Slider

 Library for simple and accessible sliders.
-This is a very early version and the API can possibly change at any time.
+[Demo and examples](https://a11yslider.js.org/#examples)

 ## Install